Megingjörð - AIWB Specific - Conceal Carry Belt *VER 4*

 If you carry AIWB (Appendix Inside the Waist Band) then you know belt choice is extremely important.
-Simply buying a thick leather belt is often the only option for many or going out and getting some tactical looking belt with a huge buckle.
-For those who have a lot of experience carrying in with a AIWB setup they know that having the right belt matters, having big buckles, back breaking rigid stiffness all around and pointless loops only adds to the detriment of carrying AIWB.
+Simply buying a thick leather belt is often the only option for many or going out and getting some tactical-looking belt with a huge buckle.
+For those who have a lot of experience carrying in with an AIWB setup, they know that having the right belt matters, having big buckles, back-breaking rigid stiffness all around and pointless loops only adds to the detriment of carrying AIWB.

 The Megingjord is not your typical belt, in fact, it is designed not to be the average belt.
 The majority of companies copy the same template for belt creation, get a big buckle (usually from China) or buckle type takes up a lot of real-estate and have the same, heavy material all around.
 This is done because it is cheaper for a company to manufacture, since they do not need to buy two or three different materials, and put more time into machine work.

 Well, we decided to change all that, again.

 Two different materials were chosen, one for its rigidity, one for its pliable, but strong, attributes.
 When carrying AIWB, only one part of the belt should be stiff, that is the part that makes direct contact with the holster system.
 The rest should facilitate long periods of usage without pain or pressure on the lower back.
 Something which many conceal carrying citizens, non-uniformed LEO's and GOV LEO's do on a normal basis.
 So why not design a belt around this, specific, requirement?
 Who said a belt has to have the same thickness all the way around?
 Why does everyone just accept this dogma blindly?